Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 **Hourglas Pattern** Combine Fan-out and Funnel

-**Sequence Pattern** Tas or jobs are organized in a sgtrict sequence, where each task starts only after the previous one has completed.
+**Sequence Pattern** Task or jobs are organized in a sgtrict sequence, where each task starts only after the previous one has completed.

 **Multi-sequence Pattern** Multi sequences of task that can run in parallel with each other.